10 Healthy Juices for Kids With Their Recipes

 3. Kale and Pineapple juice

-This green juice for kids, made from kale and pineapple, is an excellent source of several Vitamins (A, B1, B2, B3, B6, K, C), fibre, calcium, iron, magnesium, protein and much more.
-It’s one of the ideal juices to contribute to the development of your kid.
+This green juice for kids, made from kale and pineapple, is an excellent source of several Vitamins (A, B1, B2, B3, B6, K, C), fibre, calcium, iron, magnesium, protein, and much more.
+It’s one of the ideal juices for your kid’s development.

 Ingredients